marsteen/electron-base/README.md

 # electron base project

-## Building the triangle example:
+## Building the "hello world"-example

 * Linux: Run install-nodejs-linux.sh to install node.js and npm
 * Windows (MSYS): Run install-nodejs-windows.sh to install node.js and npm
 * Run install-electron.sh to install electron
 * Run run.sh o run the Desktop app

+## Running your own website as a desktop-app:

-* If you want to run you own program, copy your website into the "app"-folder, overwriting the index.html-file
+* Copy the website into the "app"-folder, overwriting the index.html-file
+* Run run.sh

 ### Prerequisites